Gábor Presser: Locomotiv GT (1971–1984)

 Presser wanted more than to play Omega's music and quit the band to form Locomotiv GT with bass player Károly Frenreisz, guitarist Tamás Barta, and drummer József Laux.
 It was the first Hungarian so called 'supergroup'.
 All of the founding members, except Presser, left the group by 1977.
 The final line-up consisted of Presser, Tamás Somló, János Karácsony and János Solti.
 Presser wrote or co-wrote most of LGT's songs.

-Additionally, Presser also got involved in theater work.
-His first musical appeared at the Vígszínház (Comedy Theatre of Budapest) in Budapest, an adaptation of Tibor Déry's novel titled An Imaginary Report from an American Pop Festival.
+Additionally, Presser also got involved in theatre work.
+His first musical appeared at the Vígszínház (Comedy Theatre of Budapest) in Budapest, an adaptation of Tibor Déry's novel titled "An Imaginary Report from an American Pop Festival".
 Presser has written music for several theatre pieces at the Comedy Theatre of Budapest.
 He has been the music director of the theatre since 1978 and has his own evening shows there.

-His first solo album came out in 1982, titled Electromantic, which was originally the music for a ballet piece titled The Rehearsal written for electric instruments.
+His debut solo album came out in 1982, titled Electromantic, which was originally the music for a ballet piece titled "The Rehearsal" written for electric instruments.
 Part of the music was used as a title song for BBC's news program.
 La Baletta No. 2. was used as the title piece for the Budapest Regional News.

 Since the 1970s Presser has written music for and collaborated with many Hungarian artists such as Sarolta Zalatnay, Ferenc Demjén, András Kern, Gyula Vikidál, Zorán, Kati Kovács, Klári Katona, and Sándor Révész.

-The last LGT album was released in 1984.